Princeton Large Torus: NBI

 Oak Ridge did not have their own fusion design during the early days of the program, and concentrated instead on ways to keep fusion machines fueled.
 This led to the development of a series of small particle accelerators that shot fuel atoms into the plasma one at a time.
-This turned out to be an excellent way to heat the plasma as well, and Oak Ridge had continued work on these lines using mirror reactors through the 1960s.
+This turned out to be an excellent way to heat the plasma as well, and Oak Ridge continued work on these lines using mirror reactors through the 1960s.
 When the Soviet results were announced, they began considering how to do the same with a tokamak.
 Their early calculations were not promising, but a visit by Bas Pease from the UK Culham fusion laboratory urged them to continue with this approach.

 While PPPL had been debating whether to convert Model C to a stellarator, Oak Ridge had proposed building a new tokamak, ORMAK.
-This used a novel way to generate the magnetic field with the aim of making it more uniform, in order to meet or best the performance of the Soviet TM-3 machine.
-In a second stage of development, they would add neutral beam heating.
+This used a novel way to generate the magnetic field to make it more uniform, to meet or beat the performance of the Soviet TM-3 machine.
+In the second stage of development, they would add neutral beam heating.
 It was at this point, in June 1970, that the Symmetrical Tokamak began reporting initial results.
 Worried about being redundant, the Oak Ridge team decided to adapt the ORMAK's transformer cage as the basis for a much larger tokamak and add NBI immediately.
 Their machine was complete by late 1970, but bringing it into operation took most of 1971 and the first physics results were not being returned until early 1972.
 By 1973 the machine was operating sufficiently well that the lab began plans to turn on the NBI injectors.

 PPPL was not willing to give up its leadership position and quickly hatched a plan to "scoop" Oak Ridge.
 They abandoned the compression heating technique in ATC and quickly fit low-power NBI to it.
 These demonstrated clear heating effects in 1973, before the NBI systems on ORMAK were operational.
 With this success, Oak Ridge began to fall from favour within the Washington Steering Committee.